confluentinc/event-streaming-patterns/docs/event-processing/event-translator.md

 ## Solution
 ![event-translator](../img/event-translator.png)

 An Event Translator converts a data format into a standard format familiar to downstream [Event Processors](../event-processing/event-processor.md).
+This can take the form of field manipulation, for example mapping one event schema (ref) to another event schema.
+Another common form is different serialization types, for example, translating Avro to Json or Protobuf to Avro.

 ## Implementation
 The streaming database [ksqlDB](https://ksqldb.io) provides the ability to create [Event Streams](../event-stream/event-stream.md) with SQL statements.